carbon-design-system/carbon-for-ibm-dotcom-website/wiki/Layout-component/Layout.md

 `optional` `boolean`

-The optional border is displayed at the bottom of the [[Layout]] providing a visual indicator for a change of topic.Typically used when nesting the component.
+The optional border is displayed at the bottom of the [[Layout]] providing a visual indicator for a change of topic.
+Typically used when nesting the component.

 ###### Logic